Let’s be honest, clutter is exhausting. What you purchased in the pursuit of happiness, may actually be having the opposite effect.

-Then they call me because they cannot possibly parse out joy in a crowded office, in a home of their late mother’s possessions, or in a closet filled with items that represent a past they long for, or a future that only gets more illusory.
+Just like you my nearly 1,500 clients have bought all the popular books on cleaning up.
+Soon after they call me because they cannot possibly parse out joy in a crowded office, a home of their late mother’s possessions, or a closet filled with items that represent a past they long for, or a future that only gets more illusory.

 These are not hoarders.
 These are everyday, successful people like you whose lives have become unmanageable because of their stuff.